Thinking of migrating from your current on-premise Finance Software? Here are our top tips for consideration.

 - Disaster recovery is more important than ever before.
 Historically outages could be coped with for maybe a day or two, while workarounds and fixes were generated.
 Whereas nowadays, outages for any period of time are unacceptable.
 To have effective, instant DR back-up is no longer cost effective without sourcing a cloud solution.

-- Millenials, Generation Z and working mothers are all changing the landscape of our workplace (for the better), but this means flexible working hours and locations.
+- Millenials, Generation Z and part-time workers are all changing the landscape of our workplace (for the better), but this means flexible working hours and locations.
 To ensure that you have the best pick of the talent in the recruitment pool, how will you enable multi-location working with your new system?

 - Will your new system support the existing reporting approaches, such as integration with Excel and tree views?